 - Get together.
 To help defer some of your holiday costs, plan a party with friends and family so you can share the burden (and the fun!) of hosting a neighborhood bash.

 - Shop clearance sales for next year.
 Enjoy significant savings on costumes and decorations by shopping just after Halloween this year for supplies you can use next year.

 - Be safe.
 Everyone wants to have fun on Halloween, so when hosting an event, remember to keep the environment safe for children and parents alike.

-Whether you’re outfitting yourself or helping to dress up your kids, you don’t have to break the bank to have a ghoulishly good costume this Halloween.
-Here are a few time–tested tricks for saving yourself big:
+Whether you're outfitting yourself or helping to dress up your kids, you don't have to break the bank to have a ghoulishly good costume this Halloween.
+Here are a few time-tested tricks for saving yourself big-time.